OpenEvalProject/evals/manuscripts/elife-61179/v1/manuscript.md

 Stimuli were created using a modified version of the MacLeod-Boynton color space (MacLeod and Boynton, 1979), scaled and shifted so that the origin corresponds to a nominal white point of Illuminant C and so that sensitivity is roughly equated along the two axes (Webster et al., 2000).

 We began by computing cone responses from the stimulus spectrum using the Smith and Pokorny, 1975 cone fundamentals scaled so that the sum of L cone and M cone responses equaled 1 and the S cone responses divided by this sum also equaled 1.
+We then computed initial coordinates in the MacLeod-Boynton color space as $r_{mb}=(L−M)/(L+M)$ and $b_{mb}=S/(L+M)$.
+Finally, we scaled and shifted these coordinates:

+$$
+LM=(r_{mb}−.6568)\times2168
+$$

+$$
+S=(b_{mb}−.01825)\times6210
+$$

-We then computed initial coordinates in the MacLeod-Boynton color space as rmb=(L−M)/(L+M) and bmb=S/(L+M).
-Finally, we scaled and shifted these coordinates:LM=(rmb−.6568)×2168S=(bmb−.01825)×6210where LM is the scaled red-green coordinate, and S is the scaled S-cone coordinate, 0.6568 and 0.01825 are the MacLeod-Boynton coordinates of Illuminant C, and 2168 and 6210 are constants that scale the LM and S axes so that a value of 1 is roughly equal to detection threshold (Webster and Mollon, 1995).
+where LM is the scaled red-green coordinate, and S is the scaled S-cone coordinate, 0.6568 and 0.01825 are the MacLeod-Boynton coordinates of Illuminant C, and 2168 and 6210 are constants that scale the LM and S axes so that a value of 1 is roughly equal to detection threshold (Webster and Mollon, 1995).

 All settings fell along the nominally iso-luminant plane (defined by the LM and S axes, with luminance set to 51 candela/m2) when not wearing the glasses in order to reduce brightness effects on the judgments.
 The photopic luminosity function we used to define nominal isoluminance was the CIE Photopic V(λ) modified by Judd, 1951.